FStarLang/karamel/kremlib/README.md

 ### The default build

 The default build:
-- assumes a 64-bit target and the either GCC or clang
+- assumes a 64-bit target and either GCC or clang
 - includes every implementation found in `kremlib/c`
 - includes `FStar.UInt128` with external linkage.